jwmurray/iot_rs_docs/src/tutorial/README.md

-# Learning Rust by Writing a Command Line App in 15 Minutes
+# Learning Rust the "Internet of Things" (IoT) using rust servers and rust embedded sensors in 15 Minutes

+This tutorial will guide you through writing an [Rust] Axum server that will communicate with Rust-based IoT sensors:

+* Temperature and humidity sensor
+* Light Intensity Sensor
+* Soil Moisture Sensor
+* Carbon Dioxide Sensor
+* Accelerometer
+* GPS tracker

-This tutorial will guide you through writing a CLI (command line interface) application in [Rust].
+a CLI (command line interface) application in .
 It will take you roughly fifteen minutes to get to a point where you have a running program (around chapter 1.3).